femgore/niri-quickshell-rice/README.md

 ## Requirements

-The automatic installer is intended for **Arch Linux and Arch-based distributions such as CachyOS**.
+this shit works only for **arch and arch based distros**.

-It can install the missing core dependencies for you before installing the rice.
-If you prefer to manage packages yourself, run the installer with `--skip-dependencies`.
+it does its dependency bs on its own but you can lowk avoid that with `--skip-dependencies`.

-See [`docs/DEPENDENCIES.md`](./docs/DEPENDENCIES.md) for the full dependency notes and feature-specific packages.
+see [`docs/DEPENDENCIES.md`](./docs/DEPENDENCIES.md) for the full dependency notes

 ## Installation